RunlongWang814/ROS_project/README.md

 ## Abstract 📄

 In this project, we designed and implemented a robotic system that combines ROS-based navigation, visual recognition, and robotic arm control to automate the task of picking blueberries.
-The system uses SLAM for mapping, OpenCV for visual recognition, and a manipulator to grasp and pick the detected blueberries.
-The entire process is orchestrated using ROS, ensuring modularity, reusability, and easy integration of different functionalities.
+The system uses SLAM for mapping, OpenCV for visual recognition, and a manipulator to grasp and pick(not achieved "approach") the detected blueberries.
+The entire process is using ROS, ensuring modularity, reusability, and easy integration of different functionalities.

 ## Software and Hardware Platforms 🛠️

 ### Software
 - **Operating System:** Ubuntu 16.04
 - **Robot Operating System (ROS):** Kinetic
-- **SLAM Algorithms:** Gmapping, Hector Mapping
 - **Vision Processing:** OpenCV
-- **Robot Control:** MoveIt!, Teleop
+- **Robot Control:** MoveIt!

 ### Hardware
 - **Robot Base:** TurtleBot3